Calpoog/blockchain-ticketing/README.md

 Event.sol - 0xdad344793a6b9e2b8e918d734f177b848e7fae04

-There is one event created (event ID 0) and two tickets has been bought from it.
+There is one event created (event ID 0) and two tickets have been bought from it.
 The first ticket (ticket ID 0) has been redeemed.